Listen to Haim's "therapeutic" new single 'The Steps' | NME

 Speaking of the new track, Danielle Haim described the chorus line of “You don’t understand me” as “therapeutic” while urging fans to scream it out in solidarity whilst listening.

 ‘The Steps’ arrives with an accompanying video, which was co-directed by Danielle Haim and the group’s longstanding collaborator Paul Thomas Anderson.
-In the clip, we follow each Haim member as they go through their morning routines.
+In the clip, we follow each Haim member as they go about their morning routines.

 Discussing ‘Women In Music Pt.
 III’ in a recent NME Big Read interview, the sisters said “the mantra of this record is all about being fearless.